caisa-lab/NarrativeGeneration-CIS/README.md

   <img src="">
 </p>

 The above figure shows an example of a conversational narrative information-seeking system in an exploratory search scenario.
 Incorporating narrative techniques such as analogical reasoning, which identifies similarities between the target concept (information being conveyed) and a more familiar concept (analogy), highlighted in blue and black colors, respectively, and progressive disclosure which reveals information gradually throughout the narrative, rather than presenting it all at once, presented by line breaks.
-For more examples, see Appendix A.

 Our novel framework for conversational narrative information-seeking systems enables researchers to study a number of tasks related to conversational product search, including opinionated conversation modeling and opinionated response generation and selection.
 For more information, refer to the following paper: